 Prairie du Chien's La Riviere Park has received recognition from the National Wildlife Federation as a Certified Wildlife Habitat because of the conscientious planning, management, and landscaping providing sustainable quality wildlife habitat.
 This designation has been shared with the community and provides an example of what can be done to improve birding habitat on any size property.
 Each year, news releases regarding birding and bird habitat at La Riviere Park have been provided to local news media.
 A "Timberdoodle Dance" event is held at La Riviere Park each spring.
 At various times during the spring, between mid-March and early May, a volunteer takes interested persons to an area of La Riviere Park where American Woodcock conduct courtship displays.
 This educational event introduces park visitors to another element of the park and birding.

 Prairie du Chien Kiwanis co-sponsors a Mississippi River Adventure Day with the McGregor District of the Upper Mississippi River Fish and Wildlife Refuge.
-The annual day-long event exposes 120 attending young people to the habitats, wildlife and activities of the Mississippi River.
-Local groups involved in this event include the Prairie Rod and Gun Club, Prairie du Chien Parks and Recreation, Wisconsin DNR, Iowa DNR, and Cabela's Inc.
+This annual day-long event is scheduled for early August.